-Note: We are no longer accepting Stryker Orthopaedics Hip Implant cases.
+Note: We are no longer accepting Stryker Orthopedics Hip Implant cases.

 The “Rejuvenate” and “ABG II” are modular-neck stems used during hip arthroplasty that were voluntarily recalled in August 2012 by the manufacturer Stryker Orthopaedics.
 While the manufacturer is New Jersey based, more and more victims are coming forward nationally.